Wonderboom (tree): History

 The tree was discovered by the Voortrekkers in 1836 under the leadership of Hendrik Potgieter, who named it the Wonderboom.
 Many Trekkers rested under its shade on their journey to the Soutpansberg.

 In 1870 a fire destroyed a large part of the tree, reducing its size drastically.

-The "Wonderboom Nature Reserve" was declared a national monument on 23 September 1988.
+The surrounding area, including the tree and the fort atop the Magaliesberg range was proclaimed a nature reserve in March 1937 after the Pretoria City Council purchased the land.
+The "Wonderboom Nature Reserve" was declared a national monument on 23 September 1988, under old National Monuments Council (NMC) legislation.

-It was made a Champion Tree by the Department of Agriculture, Forestry and Fisheries.
+The grove was declared a Champion Tree by the Department of Agriculture, Forestry and Fisheries.